 Today religious and philosophical traditions compete with powerful alternative sources of moral values represented in the media and popular culture.
 Nevertheless, society still relies on cultural heritages that contain a variety of ethical perspectives as well as numerous values centred on human dignity and basic justice.
-In this unit students survey various approaches to ethical decision-making and then explore at least two religious traditions in detail.
+In this unit students survey various approaches to ethical decision-making and then explore how religious traditions impact our decision making.
 They explore contemporary ethical issues in the light of their investigations into ethical decision-making and moral viewpoints in religious traditions.